Ang Probinsyano season 3: Plot

-After determining that Pulang Araw is not behind the acts of terrorism, he tries to win the trust of Alakdan to infiltrate the Kamandag faction of Pulang Araw.
+After determining and knows the secret that Pulang Araw is not behind the acts of terrorism, he tries to win the trust of Alakdan to infiltrate the Kamandag faction of Pulang Araw.
 In the meantime, he discovers that dela Paz (Ejay Falcon) and Velasco (Louise delos Reyes) are held captive and helps them escape from the hands of Pulang Araw.
 He tells them of his discovery that Kamandag is protected by an unknown government official who is twisting facts to demonize Pulang Araw.
 Velasco and dela Paz realize that Kamandag's protector is also discrediting Cardo.
 They hold a press conference reporting Cardo’s death while trying to escape from Pulang Araw with them to ensure his cover.

 Cardo wins Alakdan's trust and sends him to Manila to eliminate Director Hipolito's fiercest rival in the senate race, Senator Mateo F. de Silva (Joko Diaz) by detonating a bomb among the crowd just before de Silva announces his candidacy.
 Cardo manages the disruption without detonating a bomb and narrowly escapes de Silva and his men.
 The following day, Cardo assaults Kamandag to avenge the death of his son, sending a wounded Alakdan and the rest of Kamandag packing.
 Cardo then informs Pulang Araw of the betrayal and acts of terrorism that Alakdan perpetrated.

 To boost his poll ratings, Director Hipolito resolves to wipe out Pulang Araw and orders a strike on their stronghold in Mt.
 Karagao.
-The ensuing encounter that results in the deaths of Lawin (Dante Rivero), Lena (Yam Concepcion) and Lena's son, Emman (Emmanuel Matteo Gabriel Plan), leads to Leon’s (Lito Lapid) discovery that Cardo is a SAF member.Romulo and Cardo engage in a knife dueling club on top of the mountain hill and then the true and real enemy is unmasked that turns out to be Homer "Alakdan" Adlawan and his sectarian group responsible for the bombing in Manila.Cardo and Leon resolve to join forces in order to take down Alakdan.
+The ensuing encounter that results in the deaths of Lawin (Dante Rivero), Lena (Yam Concepcion) and Lena's son, Emman (Emmanuel Matteo Gabriel Plan), leads to Leon’s (Lito Lapid) discovery that Cardo is a SAF member.
+Romulo and Cardo engage in a knife dueling club on top of the mountain hill, ending with them joining forces in order to take down Alakdan.